 Common Sport Injuries

 It would be good if you didn’t let having the possibility of an injury stop you from doing sports, but knowing the most common injuries can help you avoid them or at least mitigate their effects.
-Let’s look below that are the most frequent possible sports injuries.
+Let’s look below at the most frequent possible sports injuries.

 Impact and contact sports can cause bone fractures (primarily in the arms, legs, and feet), which are painful, require weeks of immobilization, and may need surgery.
 Most vigorous and contact sports have a fracture risk, but you may lessen it by wearing protection, warming up, exercising to maintain muscles strong and flexible, practicing proper technique, etc.